France Shopping and nightlife

 Lille: On the first Sunday in September, Lille hosts the largest flea market in Europe, the well-known Braderie de Lille.
 The event attracts over 10,000 sellers and more than two million visitors.
 For those after luxury items, rue de la Grande Chaussée is the place to be.
 For more information, see this Shopping in Lille guide.

 Department stores open Mon-Sat 0900-1830.
 Some shops close 1200-1400.
 Food shops open 0700-1830/1930.
 Some food shops (particularly bakers) open Sunday mornings, in which case they will probably close Monday.
 Many shops close all day Monday, or Monday afternoon.
 Hypermarkets are normally open until 2100 or 2200.

 Nightlife in France

 Most local tourist offices publish diaries of events, available free of charge.
-In Paris, magazines like L'Officiel des Spectacles, which comes out weekly on Wednesdays, are sold at newspaper kiosks and list upcoming cinema programmes, exhibitions and other entertainment.
+In Paris, magazines like L'Officiel des Spectacles highlights cultural events.

 In smaller towns and villages, local bars remain integral parts of the community and it is fairly common for people to shake hands with everyone present (tourists included) when entering a bar.